Created by the Ask Leif Team — Reviewed and Edited by Shane

 Buckle up for one of the world's most spectacular coastal drives!
 This 3-day Great Ocean Road itinerary is tailor-made for road trip enthusiasts, offering the freedom to explore hidden coves, ancient rainforests, and the dramatic Shipwreck Coast at your own pace.
 Escape the day-trip crowds and witness the iconic Twelve Apostles at sunrise, making memories that will last a lifetime.

-Imagine the salty spray on your face as you cruise Australia's most iconic coastal road, the Great Ocean Road.
+From Torquay's surf-kissed shores to the dramatic Twelve Apostles, prepare for the Great Ocean Road.
 This isn't just a drive; it's a journey through history and breathtaking natural beauty, a testament to the 3,000 WWI soldiers who carved this masterpiece from rugged cliffs.
 You'll start in Torquay, the heart of Australian surf culture, where the legendary Bells Beach calls to surfers worldwide.
 Feel the vibrant energy of surf shops and museums before the road truly opens up, revealing panoramic ocean vistas that will make you gasp.
 This 3-day adventure allows you to savor every moment, unlike hurried day-trippers, giving you the freedom to chase sunsets and linger in charming seaside towns.

 As you wind your way west, prepare for a kaleidoscope of landscapes.
 One moment, you're spotting wild koalas munching on eucalyptus leaves in Anglesea or Kennett River – a truly magical, free wildlife encounter.
 The next, you're enveloped by the ancient, fern-filled temperate rainforest of Otway National Park, where colossal myrtle beech trees stand sentinel.
-Then, the dramatic crescendo: the Shipwreck Coast.
+Then, the dramatic crescendo: the rugged cliffs and sea stacks of Port Campbell National Park.
 Here, towering limestone stacks like the Twelve Apostles rise majestically from the Southern Ocean, their raw power and beauty best experienced at sunrise, when the golden light paints them in ethereal hues and the crowds are nowhere to be found.
 This is where history and geology collide in a spectacular display.

 This curated 3-day itinerary isn't just about ticking off landmarks; it's about immersing yourself in the rhythm of the coast.
 You'll dine on fresh, local seafood in Apollo Bay, perhaps even indulging in a seasonal crayfish, and discover hidden gems like the dramatic Loch Ard Gorge or the serene Bay of Islands.
 By staying overnight in Apollo Bay and Port Campbell, you gain precious time, allowing for unhurried exploration and those unforgettable sunrise moments.
-Finally, you'll delve into the rich history of Port Fairy, one of Australia's oldest towns, before a faster inland return to Melbourne, leaving you with memories of an epic road trip that will last a lifetime.
+Finally, you'll delve into the rich history of Port Fairy, one of Australia's oldest towns, before a faster inland return to Melbourne, having experienced the tranquil beauty of the Otway Rainforest.

 Leif will tailor this trip to your travel style, budget, and group — and build a complete day-by-day plan in under 60 seconds.